-Milton completed 17 of 21 passes for 200 yards without an interception for the Knights, who've scored at least 30 points in every game throughout its long winning streak.
+Milton completed 17 of 21 passes for 200 yards without an interception for the Knights, who have scored at least 30 points in every game throughout their long winning streak.

 The Knights are 12th in the latest CFP rankings.
 Beating Navy (2-8, 1-5), which has lost seven straight games, won't exactly silence critics who feel the defending AAC champions are undeserving of a higher ranking because of the strength of their schedule.

 "Obviously, it's (disappointing) to lose again," Navy coach Ken Niumatalolo said.
 "That's a really good team, though.
 They have won a ton of games. ...
 There's no consolation prizes for coming close, but I was proud of the way our guys fought."